 The Institute of Medicine, the Joint Commission, Robert Wood Johnson Foundation, and other authorities have openly stated their support for a higher standard in nursing education as a way to ensure the nation’s healthcare providers are able to keep up with the demands of an ever-growing population of patients in an increasingly complex healthcare environment.

-As of 2016, Doctor of Nursing Practice (DNP) programs were available in 48 states and the District of Columbia, as well as through online programs that offer the flexibility working nurses need to earn a degree while maintaining professional commitments.
+As of 2019, Doctor of Nursing Practice (DNP) programs were available in all 50 states and the District of Columbia, as well as through online programs that offer the flexibility working nurses need to earn a degree while maintaining professional commitments.

 Find Info For Your State